Art of Nursing Competency Framework:

 The Art of Nursing CIC competency framework therefore positions artful intelligence™ as a core capability for 21st century nursing: the capacity to integrate aesthetic, relational, ethical, narrative, and reflective ways of knowing into clinical judgement and system practice (Lynch, 2010, 2024).

 This matters to nursing and to all involved in the design and delivery of health care and health systems because what can be seen and measured is what is counted and kept.
-If we as a professional do not consider the art of nursing as valuable it will not be valued, and not be kept it.
+If we as a professional do not consider the art of nursing as valuable it will not be valued and not be kept it.

-In the technologised health systems, nursing is being seen as reduced to automated, virtual and or augmented with humans care.
-In our neo liberal economies where health is seen both as something to create human capital, and as salutogenesis, (Antonovsky, 1979),
+In the technologised health systems, nursing is being seen as reduced to automated, virtual and or augmented with human’s care.
+In our neo liberal economies where health is seen both as something to create human capital, and as salutogenesis, (Antonovsky, 1979), (Eriksson and Lindström, 2010) nurses are placed between the utility of the work and the creating utility of humans, and the embodiment of nursing and creating emancipation of humans.

 Social justice and feminist thinking in nursing, nursing being a gendered profession, creates another lens in which to view what it is to be a nurse and what nursing is (Aranda, 2019).
-Such thinking is important when viewing the gender bias towards men in positions of power in nursing, and so the dominant messaging in poliy, publications and practice.
+Such thinking is important when viewing the gender bias towards men in positions of power in nursing, and so the dominant messaging in policy, publications and practice.

 However, some competencies are more visible and valuable than others.